Computer Siksha

 A gradient description

 Correct Answer: C — A path or URL to an image file The background attribute requires the file path or web URL of an image.
-For example, <body background=”bg.jpg”> uses a local image, while <body background=”https://example.com/img.png”> loads an image from the web.
+For example, <body background=”bg.jpg”> consequently uses a local image, while an absolute URL loads an image from the web.
 In contrast, the bgcolor attribute accepts colour values, not image paths.
 Therefore, always provide an image file path when using background, and a colour value when using bgcolor.

-Questions 41–45 · Inserting Images and Creating Hyperlinks
+Questions 41–50 · Inserting Images and Working with Hyperlinks

 Image Insertion